Jtewen/llm-functional-agents/README.md

 ## Overview

+LLM Functional Agents offers a Pythonic way to seamlessly integrate Large Language Models (LLMs) for specific, "fuzzy" tasks within your existing codebase.
+Think of it as using LLMs as **universal function approximators for atomic operations** like text classification, summarization, or data extraction, without the overhead of complex agentic frameworks.
+The goal is to make LLM integration feel more like normal Python development and less like pure prompt engineering.

-This library allows developers to define Python functions where an LLM performs the core intelligent task (e.g., classification, summarization, rewriting).
+This library allows developers to define standard Python functions where an LLM performs the core intelligent logic.
 The LLM then uses a minimal Python code snippet to deliver its structured result, which must adhere to a clear, Python-defined contract.
 It emphasizes:

+-   **Python-Centric Development:** Define and call LLM-powered capabilities just like regular Python functions.
--   **Clear Contracts:** Input/output schemas (e.g., via Pydantic) and type hints define the expected structure for the LLM's response.
+-   **Clear Contracts:** Input/output schemas (e.g., via Pydantic) and type hints define the expected structure for the LLM's response, ensuring predictability.
--   **Code-Grounded Validation:** Pre-processing hooks and, critically, post-condition assertions written in Python to validate the LLM's structured output.
+-   **Code-Grounded Validation:** The primary grounding for the LLM's output comes from Python-defined assertions and post-condition hooks, ensuring the results are not just syntactically correct but also semantically valid for your use case.
+This shifts focus from elaborate prompt engineering to robust, code-based validation.
--   **Automated Feedback Loop:** Mechanisms for retrying LLM calls with contextual feedback on assertion failures or if the output doesn't meet the contract.
+-   **Automated Feedback Loop:** Mechanisms for retrying LLM calls with contextual feedback on assertion failures or if the output doesn't meet the contract, enhancing reliability.
 -   **Safe Execution:** The LLM's Python-formatted response (the minimal code snippet) is executed in a sandbox to securely integrate its answer into the Python environment.
 -   **Pluggable LLM Backends:** Support for different LLM providers.

+The term "Functional Agent" here refers to an LLM acting as the specialized, intelligent core of a Python function, dedicated to that function's specific task.

 ## Core Idea

-The `@llm_func` decorator transforms a standard Python function stub (signature + docstring) into a robust, LLM-powered operation.
-The docstring serves as the primary prompt for the LLM's reasoning process.
-The LLM then provides its answer by generating a minimal Python code snippet (typically assigning the result to a specific variable).
-This snippet is executed in a sandbox, and the result is validated against the defined contract and any post-condition assertions.
+The `@llm_func` decorator is the cornerstone of this library.
+It transforms a standard Python function stub (consisting of its signature, type hints, and docstring) into a robust, LLM-powered operation.
+Instead of you writing the function body, the LLM does.

+Here's the typical workflow:
+1. You define a Python function, specifying its inputs and outputs (ideally with Pydantic models).
+2. In the docstring, you describe the task for the LLM.
+This docstring serves as the primary natural language instruction.
+3. The LLM generates a minimal Python code snippet (usually just assigning the result to a predefined variable like `llm_output`) to fulfill the task.
+4. This snippet is executed in a restricted sandbox environment.
+5. The result is then rigorously validated against your defined output contract (e.g., Pydantic model) and any custom Python assertion functions (post-hooks) you provide.
+These assertions are key to "grounding" the LLM's output in your specific requirements.

+This approach allows you to offload intelligent but "fuzzy" sub-tasks to an LLM, while keeping the overall control flow and validation within your familiar Python environment.

 ```mermaid
 graph TD